Serious Lawyers for Serious Injuries

 To dispute a New Mexico seat belt ticket, you must either prove reasonable doubt or pursue a due diligence defense in traffic court.
 Both approaches require a certain level of legal experience and skill in order to accomplish your desired outcome.

-At Buckingham Barrera Vega Law Firm, we want you to drive safely and make sure everyone in your vehicle is properly secured according to state law.
+At Buckingham & Vega Law Firm, we want you to drive safely and make sure everyone in your vehicle is properly secured according to state law.
 However, if you were involved in an accident and not wearing a seat belt, do not hesitate to give us a call.
 An experienced car accident lawyer can help mitigate your risks and recover the damages you deserve if the other driver was at fault.
 Reach out to us today for a free consultation.